 The potential applications for AI in the legal world are immense and include composing client briefs, producing complex analyses from troves of documents, and helping firms with limited resources compete with the largest groups.
 AI can help to conduct due diligence in corporate mergers and significantly aid legal education and knowledge acquisition in complex and fast-moving areas.

 One high-profile demonstration that bolstered conversations of generative AI’s legal capabilities came when the latest iteration (GPT-4) recently passed the bar exam.
 But lawyers and law students are already significantly more aware than the general population of generative AI’s potential beyond such eye-catching stunts.
-According to the results of a survey released by LexisNexis in March 2023, 84 percent of respondents in the legal field believe generative AI tools will increase their efficiency, while a majority believe it could advance and revolutionize the entire practice of law.
+According to the results of a survey released by LexisNexis in August 2023, about half of all lawyers believe generative AI tools will significantly transform the practice of law, and nearly all believe it will have at least some impact (92 percent).
+77 percent believe generative AI tools will increase the efficiency of lawyers, paralegals, or law clerks and 63 percent also believe generative AI will change the way law is taught and studied.

 Mike Walsh, CEO of LexisNexis Legal & Professional, part of RELX, began thinking about how generative AI might transform the profession long before the advent of ChatGPT.
 LexisNexis was aware that AI-based technologies had tremendous potential by using it for many years, and had started to study how to draw on its vast repository of legal information to develop a reliable proprietary language model, a specific type of generative AI model designed to process and generate language.
 Generative AI “makes all kinds of things possible,” he says.